DCC-BS/common-ui.bs.js/README.md

     '@dcc-bs/common-ui.bs.js'
   ],
   "common-ui.bs.js": {
-    path: "server/changelogs", // Path to changelog files directory },
+    changelogsPath: "server/changelogs", // Path to changelog files directory },
 })
 ```

 ### Configuration Properties

-- **path** (string, optional): Path to the directory containing changelog files.
+- **changelogsPath** (string, optional): Path to the directory containing changelog files.
 This path is resolved relative to your project root.
 The changelog files should be markdown files with YAML frontmatter containing `title`, `version`, and `published_at` fields.

 #### Example Changelog Directory Structure